 I dunno what he saw in there, but he was making an awful racket for a long time – snake maybe?

-this tiny little spider on my rearview mirror elongated himself to look like a mini octopus when I came too close –
+this tiny little spider on my rearview mirror elongated himself to look like a mini octopus when I got too close – iNaturalist id’d him as a Humped Tree Crab Spider Tmarus cameliformis

-At Kumahlala hide, after an hour of being alone and quiet, the Foam Nest Frogs started up a chorus.
-Took a while, but I found one up on a twig just outside the hide and got a pic of him.
+At Kumahlala hide, after an hour of being alone and quiet, the Foam Nest Frogs Chiromantis xerampelina started up a chorus, probly thinking “the coast is clear, boys!”
+It took a while, but I found one up on a twig just outside the hide and got a pic of him.
 I wish I had thought to tape their call – a lovely loud chorus – I’d guess about four of them doing a fine barbershop quartet!
+I was so busy searching and then clicking, I didn’t think of recording them!
 Here’s a shy soloist:

-Found a new frog!
+I found a new frog!
 I went through my frog calls: A Rhythmic Caco – Cacosternum rythmum.
 I must look for a picture of one.
-I couldn’t find him in the flooded grass in the waterhole.
-He is little over a centimetre long, mind you.
-Another name for them is Dainty Frogs.
+I would not be able to see him in the flooded grass in the waterhole, confined as I am to the hide; also, he’s little over a centimetre long.
+Another name for Cacos is Dainty Frogs.
+I think we miss a lot by being noisy and impatient.
+If I’d left the hide after 45mins – way longer than we usually can sit still – I’d have missed these fine choristers.

 Sunset at Masinga Waterhole: The sun sets behind the big old Boerbean tree that was probably already there when I first visited ‘Mkuzi’ in 1965.
 The hide wasn’t here then.
 The famous Bube hide was the ‘in place’ then, just a few hundred metres away (north, I think).